-- Girls can wear a dress with spaghetti straps as well as a modest halter-top dress. - The back of all dresses should at least come to the shoulder blades, close to just under the underarms.
-Limited modest openings are allowed below that point.
+- Girls can wear a dress with spagnetti straps as well as a modest halter-top dress. - The back of all dresses should come to the top of the bra line.
+Limited, modest openings in the back or sides (i.e. openings covered with mesh or lace material - no bare skin) are allowed below that point.